ldijkman/ESPxWebFlMgr/README.md

 - maybe a new file create button
 - unzip button
 - textarea colored simple syntax higlighting
+- a button to show hidden --sysfiles
+- a button to upgrade the system firmware.BIN
+- Fiddling with Electra

 can you help shorten above wishlist?